-Summary: A quote from Apple's Tim Cook about products, quality, and revenue, and how it might help your business to think the same way.
+Summary: This article shares a quote from Apple’s Tim Cook about products, quality, and revenue, and how it might help your business to think the same way.

 “We’ve always been about making the best product, not having the highest market share or the highest revenue,” he said.
 “And so acquiring a company so our revenue gets larger isn’t something that drives us.”